danielmcmillan/davis-weather/README.md

 Javascript library for working with data collected from the Davis weather station.

+- extracting raw packet data from a message as published by davis-esp
+- CRC validation
+- parsing fields from a packet into a JSON object

 ## sqs-backup

 AWS Service for backing up Davis weather station data to an S3 bucket.